andrewcargill/hangman/README.md

 ### Validator testing

-No validation has been carried out on the python code as the validator (pep8online.com) website was not working at the time of writing this document.
+PIP3 validation was carried out via the GitPod PIP3 plugin.
+The code shows no errors.

 ### Unfixed bugs